 Phil played frequently for England and achieved a total of forty two caps.
 He was part of the squad that qualified for the finals of the European Championships in 1980.

 Retirement From Playing

-Following his retirement from profesional football, Phil worked as reserves manager under Kenny Dalglish.
+Following his retirement from professional football, Phil Thompson worked as reserves manager under Kenny Dalglish.
 He left this role in 1992, but returned as assistant manager to Gerard Houllier in the late 1990s.
 He spent several months as caretaker manager when Gerard Houllier was seriously ill with heart problems.
 When Houllier left the club Phil did too.

 He has since worked as a football pundit and it is clear from his work in the media that Liverpool is still very close to his heart.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.